Culture of Austria: Yodeling

 Yodeling is a type of throat singing that was developed in the Alps.
 In Austria, it was called juchazn and featured the use of both nonlexical syllables and yells that were used to communicate across mountains.

 Austrian folk dancing

 Austrian folk dancing is mostly associated with Schuhplattler, Ländler, Polka, or Waltz.
 However, there are other dances, such as Zwiefacher, Kontratänze, and Sprachinseltänze.

 Ländler

 The ländler is a folk dance of uncertain origin.
 Known as a folk song under several names for a long period, it became known as Landl ob der Enns, which was eventually shortened to ländler.
 The dance became popular in about 1720.
 It required close contact between members of the opposite sex, and was thus denounced as lustful by some church authorities.
-Ländlers were brought first to Vienna, and later to places as far away as the Ukraine.
+Ländlers were brought first to Vienna, and later to places as far away as Ukraine.
 The ländler eventually evolved into what is known as the waltz.